The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 Notice how we "invoke" the `Text` function by using it like an HTML element `<Text message="hello world" />`

-To produce the same structure with the DOM API and Vanilla JavaScript, we have to write **imperatively** (we give step-by-step instructions for assembling an element):
+To produce the same structure with the DOM API and Vanilla JavaScript, developers write **imperatively** (we give step-by-step instructions for assembling an element):

 {% hint style="danger" %}
 ```js